 The Big Card Scoring: Wins, Points and Money

-Through one million games played, we determined which hands are more likely to win and which ones truly challenge even the most seasoned players.
-Easier hands earn lower scores, while tougher, rarer wins earn bigger points.
-The result is a dynamic scoring system, ranging from 10 to 85 points, where each hand’s value reflects its real-world odds of winning.
+Through one million simulated games, we identified which hands are more likely to win and which ones truly challenge even the most experienced players.
+Easier hands earn lower scores, while tougher, less frequently won hands are rewarded with higher points.
+The result is a dynamic scoring system—from 10 to 85 points—where each hand’s value reflects its real-world odds of winning.

 Winning players receive the point value assigned to their winning hand.